Battle of Claremore Mound: The Cherokee-led attack

 In January 1817, the Arkansas Cherokee began planning a retaliatory attack against the Osage and began asking their relatives from the east to aid them in a battle against the Osage.
-They also asked for help from the Choctawe, Chickasaw, Delaware, Shawnee and others, including Whites.
+They also asked for help from the Choctaw, Chickasaw, Delaware, Shawnee and others, including Whites.

 The Cherokee knew that Osage men left their villages lightly guarded during the Strawberry Moon to go on a long-distance hunt for bison.
 (Note: North American natives had given this name to the month of June because that was the time for picking wild strawberries.)
 Therefore, this would be the most opportune time to attack.

 The Cherokee were enraged by the treatment they had endured at the hands of the Osage, which helped offset the greater numbers of the Osage had.
 The Cherokee had another advantage, as they had acquired more modern weapons—rifles—and were well-experienced in their use.
 This finally gave them a match in force against the Osage tribe, who had acquired guns in the 1600s from their trading with the French and with which all warriors were well acquainted.

 Some 500 Cherokee, along with a number of Choctaw, Chickasaw, and Whites, convened at a place on the Arkansas River.
 (The modern city of Russellville, Arkansas, developed here.)
 They traveled upriver into Indian Territory and went overland to the Osage villages.
 (Note: According to the Encyclopedia of Oklahoma History and Culture, the attacking force totaled about 700 men.)
 After luring a representative of the Southern Osage away from the village, the invading party attacked, killing 38 Osage and taking 104 captives.
 (Note: According to May's article, the chief and most of his men had gone from the villages to hunt bison when the attack occurred.
 The last leg of the journey was by night.
 The attackers arrived at Pasona about midnight, only to find the village deserted.
 They pressed on toward Pasuga, which they reached before dawn.
 Surprising the dozing guards, the attackers charged into the village, routing the inhabitants.
 A massacre ensued, continuing well into the day.
 When the defense broke, the villagers tried to escape across the Verdigris River.
 According to Eaton, the Cherokees pursued their prey for almost two days.

 According to May, the attackers killed 80 Osage, including 69 women and children, took 100 captives, then burned the village.)
 According to Eaton, Chief Clermont was present at the time of the attack and was killed during the fighting.
 He was later buried on Claremore Mound.
 Another source indicates that Pasuga was attacked first, and that the inhabitants of Pasona had been alerted by the sounds and smells of smoke when the marauders burned the village.
 The Pasugans hid in a cave previously discovered and prepared as a hideout by Black Dog, who had gone on the buffalo hunt.
 Thus, they survived the raid on their village and could care for the few survivors from Pasuga.